 TES isn’t just better for protecting the food inside cold storage faculties, it saves up to 35% of energy costs associated with refrigeration.
 These costs come from two key abilities of TES.

 First is the flexibility TES provides to buy, store, and use energy when it’s most cost-effective (outside of peak period energy pricing periods).
 During off-peak hours, the facility’s existing refrigeration equipment freezes the non-toxic, environmentally-safe phase change material (PCM).
-During peak hours, operators can dramatically reduce mechanical run time (up to 90%) of the costly, grid-dependent refrigeration systems while the PCM absorbs and stores 85% of all heat infiltration in the freezer, maintains temperature stability to ensure food quality and safety, and helps avoid expensive demand-based energy pricing.
+During peak hours, operators can dramatically reduce mechanical run time (up to 90%) of the costly, grid-dependent refrigeration systems while the PCM absorbs and stores 85% of all heat infiltration in the freezer, maintains temperature stability to ensure food quality and shelf life, and helps avoid expensive demand-based energy pricing.

 Second is the efficiency TES provides the refrigeration system.
-When TES is integrated, typically refrigeration equipment runs at night with lower ambient temperatures.
+When TES is integrated, refrigeration equipment typically runs at night with lower ambient temperatures.
 Additionally, the equipment is run “fully loaded”, which means it runs at its engineered maximum efficiency, rather than running constantly at a much lower efficiency.
 Lastly, the heat TES absorbs is stored inside PCM that allows heat to be transferred much easier than frozen food.
 All of this means that more heat is removed using less energy.

-TES is protecting frozen food safety and quality and is changing the face of the cold storage industry.
+TES is protecting frozen food quality and is changing the face of the cold storage industry.
 Soon thermal energy storage will be standard in all warehouse, grocery, and restaurant freezers around the globe.

 Learn more about how Viking Cold’s TES technology works and how it can help your cold storage or grocery business.